imi-bigpicture/bigpicture-metaflex/README.md

 - CodeAttributeType: An attribute defined by code, schema, code meaning, and optional schema version.
 - SetAttributeType: A complex attribute that can hold one or several AttributeType, NumericAttributeType, CodeAttributeType, and/or SetAttributeType.
 - AttributesType: A collection of attributes of different types.
-- BPObjectType: An derivate of the SRA ObjectType with the addition of an a `AttributesType` element and attributes:
+- ObjectType: An derivate of the SRA ObjectType with the addition of an a `AttributesType` element and attributes:

   - `alias`: Submitter designated name for the object.
 The name must be unique within the Study and Dataset the entity belongs to.
   - `accession`: The object accession assigned by the archive.
 Should not be present when submitting.